imp1sh/gosix.net/database/websites/bigtech/www.microsoft.com.md

 title: www.microsoft.com
 description: www.microsoft.com Website IPv6 compatibility
 published: true
-date: 2024-02-02T14:42:21
+date: 2024-02-04T17:28:41
 tags: website, rank1
 editor: markdown
 ---

 # www.microsoft.com Website IPv6 compatibility

 > The results shown here are accumulated by automation.
-If you're convinced the shown data is wrong, please [contact the administrators](/howto/chat).
+If you're convinced the displayed data is wrong, please [contact the administrators](/howto/chat).
 {.is-info}

 Microsoft.com is the official website for Microsoft Corporation, providing info on its products, services, and news relating to software, hardware, and technology solutions.